AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \todoDraftOnly{Dynamic average block-size for simplex-chains based on dapp-chain headers having some PoW}

 %% END ### RELEASE

-%% BEGIN ### DRAFT

-### Qualities of Different Security Methods

-\label{sec:quality-groups-unused}

-\todo{This is draft now -- either rewrite or cut.}

-Consider these 3 categories of methods of securing a blockchain:

-* PoW with ASICs
-* PoW without ASICs (e.g., GPUs/CPUs; aka \`\`ASIC resistant'')
-* PoS

-PoW+ASICs means the miner-base is inflexible; they don't have many choices for where to point their ASICs.
-It's super high hash-rate, though, and has near-optimal thermodynamic security given the state of ASIC manufacturing (e.g., 5nm chips).

-PoW+GPUs means the miner-base is super flexible; there are lots of choices for profitable chains to mine.
-They can pick and choose and have low overhead to doing so.
-They aren't near the limit for thermodynamic security, though.
-If relevant ASICs come along they'll always out-compete GPUs.

-PoS has an inflexible miner base too -- most PoS schemes (e.g., DPoS, etc) require the miners to stake coins and that happens over a period of time.
-However, there is a sense where the thermodynamic security of PoS is high (provided ECDSAs and relevant crypto keeps working).
-There's another sense where the thermodynamic security of PoS is low: miners control their private keys and have near zero energy cost per signature.
-The former is irrelevant as long as the latter is true.
-That's the reason that PoS systems include mechanics like *slashing*.

-\todoDraftOnly{Polish different qualities section + check questions are answered.}

-So these methods of doing blockchain security all have different qualities.
-What does it mean for Amaroo, and how should the UT simplex be divided between these groups?
-Note: this assumes that there is a secure way to do PoS consensus.

-UT's consensus is emergent from an *additive and collaborative* process.
-Adding more simplex-chains increases security incrementally, but if one simplex-chain fails (or is attacked) then it doesn't have magnified negative effects for the rest of the network (e.g., by causing a network-wide DoS).
-This means we can potentially add lots of different types of blockchain security, with different qualities, to create a platform where dapp-authors can *choose the desired qualities*.

-Do they want a highly secure base-chain, but variance in block times isn't a problem?
-Then they should go with an ASIC-chain[^asic-variance].
-Do they want a moderately secure base-chain, but with *low* variance in block times?
-Then go with a GPU-chain.
-Do they want a moderate-to-low security base-chain, but with regular (near-zero-variance) block times?
-Then go with a PoS/PoA-chain (at the simplex level).

-[^asic-variance]: Note that simplex-chains with PoW algorithms for which there are ASICs can have lower variance, too, if there are multiple simplex-chains with that same algorithm.

-%% END ### DRAFT

 %% BEGIN ### RELEASE